hooktstudios/gummy/README.md

 var gummyTable = new Gummy($('.wrapper'));
 ````

-## Known shortcomings

-As of now, table headers **must** be of equal or greater width than table cells
-for the plugin to actually work.
-Same goes for the headers height when using a
-left aligned headers column.
-This may be fixed in the future.
-Or not.

 ## To-do's and Notes

 - Write decent README (options, public methods, etc.)
 - What's the browser support?
 - Minimal API
   - Allow update on gummy head/column when table content changes
-- Find a sane way to deal with table where cells are larger than headers
 - Test performance with huge tables and improve accordingly
 - Tests?
 - Get rid/minimize jQuery dependency (can we?)